maxim/menu_txt/README.md

 If you have non-technical people who want to be able to edit menus on your website, this is the gem for you.

-## Usage
+## Quick Start

-The gem is not rails-dependent, but here's a good example of rails usage.
+This gem doesn't require Rails, but seeing how it works with Rails should give you a good enough idea of how to use it.

+### Syntax

-Throw a text file somewhere, say `app/menus/my_awesome_menu.txt`.
+Let's create a text file somewhere, say `app/menus/my_awesome_menu.txt`.

 ~~~plain
 1st level thing 1 | /foo1